ariga/atlas/doc/website/blog/2022-06-09-announcing-cockroachdb-support-preview.md

-While CockroachDB aims to be PostgreSQL compatible, it still has some incompatibilities (e.g. [1](https://github.com/cockroachdb/cockroach/issues/20296#issuecomment-1066140651), [2](https://github.com/cockroachdb/cockroach/issues/82064),[3](https://github.com/cockroachdb/cockroach/issues/81659)) which prevented Atlas users from using the existing Postgres dialect from working with it.
+While CockroachDB aims to be PostgreSQL compatible, it still has some incompatibilities (e.g. [1](https://github.com/cockroachdb/cockroach/issues/20296#issuecomment-1066140651), [2](https://github.com/cockroachdb/cockroach/issues/82064),[3](https://github.com/cockroachdb/cockroach/issues/81659)) which prevented Atlas users using the existing Postgres dialect from working with it.

 With the latest release of Atlas, the Postgres driver automatically detects if it is connected to a CockroachDB database and uses a custom driver which provides compatability with CockroachDB.